Voicing Audiobooks: Online

 - No need for prior experience.

-- Those looking to explore the techniques of voicing audiobooks.
+- Professional actors wishing to learn the techniques of voicing audiobooks.

-- Relevant for those wishing to improve audition/interview skills or who work in 'speaking professions.
+- Particularly relevant for those wishing to improve audition/interview skills or who work in 'speaking professions’.

 How to book